BlacktailAi/blacktail-docs/litepaper/problem-statements/problem-statements-7.md

 ---
+order: 30
 icon: cpu
 ---

 # :icon-cpu: The Lack of GPU Depin Software Platforms​

 The burgeoning field of Artificial Intelligence (AI) heavily relies on computational resources for training sophisticated models.
 Graphics Processing Units (GPUs) have become indispensable in this context due to their superior processing capabilities.
 However, there is a noticeable gap in the availability of GPU depin (Dedicated GPU Infrastructure Platforms) software platforms that integrate seamlessly with community AI platforms.
-This paper examines the implications of this deficiency, particularly its impact on smaller software companies and individual developers, and advocates for the development of integrated GPU depin platforms to democratize AI development.\
+This paper examines the implications of this deficiency, particularly its impact on smaller software companies and individual developers, and advocates for the development of integrated GPU depin platforms to democratize AI development.
 \
 AI development requires significant computational resources, with GPUs being a critical component due to their ability to handle parallel processing tasks efficiently. \
 \